Future Cruise for 2019

 emergency contact that you wish to use, in case of emergency.

-cabin you wish to have.
-They are detailed below if you have not
+cabin you wish to have, they are detailed below.

 If you have cruised with

-Princess Cruises before, you will need to know your VIFP
+Princess Cruises before, you will need to send me your Captain's

 your Princess cruises so that you will move up in their ranking